Citytracking/toner/README.md

 called Mapnik to draw maps.
-Those maps might be a single large image for print or a lot of small images for map tiles but as far as Mapnik is concerned there is an image of a set size that covers a specific geographic area and a bunch of rules (styles) for how to draw the stuff inside that box.
+Those maps might be a single large image for print or a lot of small images for map tiles but as far as Mapnik is concerned there is an image of a set size that covers a specific geographic area and a bunch of rules (styles) for how to draw the stuff inside those boxes.

 Toner uses a tool called Cascadenik so that map styles can be defined using a CSS-like syntax that is a little more friendly than the XML-based markup